Cat's Cradle: Warhead: Plot

-In the near future, the Earth is on the point of environmental collapse, and pollution poisons the atmosphere.
+In the near future, the Earth is on the verge of environmental collapse, and pollution poisons the atmosphere.
 The point of no return is rapidly approaching, but the Butler Institute has an ingenious solution.
 Rather than work to restore the environment, the Butler Institute plans to transfer the minds of the super-rich into computers, thus eliminating the need for breathable air and drinkable water.

-Many years after he met her on the planet of the Cheetah People (as seen in the televised episode Survival), the Doctor visits Shreela as she's dying in hospital.
+Many years after he met her on the planet of the Cheetah People (as seen in the televised episode Survival), the Doctor visits Shreela as she is dying in hospital.
 Shreela, now a science writer, agrees to publish as her own an article the Doctor wrote linking telekinesis to certain blood proteins.
-Later, the article is seen by Matthew O'Hara, CEO of a massive corporation called the Butler Institute.
+The article is later seen by Matthew O'Hara, CEO of a massive corporation called the Butler Institute.
 O'Hara instructs his Biostock Acquisitions division to forward any individuals exhibiting the relevant blood proteins directly to his research facility in upstate New York.
 In New York City, a police officer named McIlveen is assassinated by a Butler Institute employee, in front of his partner Mancuso.

-The Doctor then visits the King Building in New York City, corporate headquarters of the Butler Institute. and gains access to restricted computer files.
+The Doctor then visits the King Building in New York City, corporate headquarters of the Butler Institute, and gains access to restricted computer files.
 Next, the Doctor hires a youth gang to track down Bobby Prescott, an insane murderer who preys on video gamers.
-Prescott tells the Doctor about a dangerous secret being hidden in a nondescript metal drum in Turkey.
+Prescott tells the Doctor about a dangerous secret being hidden in an undistinguished metal drum in Turkey.
 The Doctor sends Ace to Turkey to retrieve the item.
 In Turkey, Ace hires a band of Kurdish mercenaries to assist her.
 The drum is being held on an island by a handful of well-armed but inexperienced kids.
 Ace manages to neutralize the kids without anyone getting hurt, secures the drum, and makes arrangements to return with it to the Doctor in England.

 The Doctor takes Ace to his house in Kent, where he explains that the drum contains a young man by the name of Vincent Wheaton.
-Vincent's life-functions were totally suspended by a chemical gel inside the drum.
+Vincent's life-functions were completely suspended by a chemical gel inside the drum.
 Vincent has the power to mentally amplify the emotions of others and release the mental energy through telekinesis.
 The Doctor plans to use Vincent, along with a specially selected emotional trigger, to work as a two-component telekinetic bomb to destroy the Butler Institute research facility.
 The trigger is Justine, an emotionally unstable environmental activist, lured to Kent by rumors of a supernatural gateway located within it.
 After Ace gets Vincent out of the drum and brings him back to consciousness, Justine finds him, touches him, and sets off a powerful psychic explosion.